robert-stuttaford/stuttaford.me/resources/posts/2018-02-03-people-are-fascinating.md

 ## Introvert / extrovert spectrum

 I’m a 10/10 introvert.

 That’s according to [Susan Cain’s Quiet Introvert/Extrovert test](https://www.quietrev.com/the-introvert-test/).
-It wasn’t surprising that I’m on this side of this continuum, but what I was surprised by the degree to which I actually am so.
+It wasn’t surprising that I’m on this side of this continuum, but the degree to which I am actually so surprised me.

 When I shared this news with a colleague, he was surprised - because he had only ever encountered my “pseudo-extrovert” persona, that I put on like a suit of clothing whenever it was time to be social.

 Given my audience, it’s quite likely that you’re more introvert than extrovert too, and that you have an extrovert persona which you wear when needed.
-It’s also possible that you weren’t aware about either of these things until now.

 Very often, the root cause of a ‘disturbance in the force’ with someone on your team can simply be that all their energy is being used in an excessively social setting.
 E.g. An open-plan office with no quiet-time rules, or scheduled focus time, can lead otherwise stable people to a frustrated madness.